Business leaders should consider the emotional impact COVID-19 is having on their employees.

 Fact.
 Some of your team may need more support than others.

 Whether you’re an introvert (and by this, I don’t mean someone who’s quiet – I mean someone who is energised and refueled by spending time alone) or an extrovert (one who is energised by the company of others), we’re all going to be reliant on others to keep our spirits high whilst compelled to keep up to date with the dreadful news on the impact COVID-19 is having on people, businesses and communities all over the world.

 Ask yourself: Who are the people in your team/community that by default may feel the impact more?

 - Do your colleagues have medical conditions or loved ones with medical conditions that could be in the higher risk category that is causing them additional emotional concern?

 - Maybe you just have some natural worriers amongst your team that may need an extra bit of help?

 - Is working from home amongst family members or roommates doing the same creating additional challenges and stress for them?

-If you understand your team’s concerns, you can respond to them with empathy, compassion and appropriate support – in the processes nipping in the bud any unfounded concerns that exacerbate a lack of emotional connection with their colleagues/business.
+If you understand your team’s concerns, you can respond to them with empathy, compassion, and appropriate support – in the process, nipping in the bud any unfounded concerns that exacerbate a lack of emotional connection with their colleagues/business.